StarRocks/starrocks/docs/administration/Replica.md

 ## Replica Balancing

 StarRocks automatically performs replica balancing within a cluster.
 The main idea of balancing is to create  replicas on a low-load node and delete replicas on the high-load node.
 More than one storage medium may exist on different BE nodes within the same cluster.
-To keep tablets in their original storage medium after balancing, BE nodes are divided based on storage media, allowing the load balancing to be wisely scheduled.
+To keep tablets in their original storage medium after balancing, BE nodes are divided based on storage media  , allowing the load balancing to be wisely scheduled .

 Similarly, replica balancing ensures that no replicas of the same Tablet are deployed on BEs of the same host.

 ### BE Node Load

 ClusterLoadStatistics (CLS) shows the load balancing of each Backend in a cluster and triggersTabletScheduler to balance the cluster.
-Currently, we use **Disk Utilization** and **Number of Replicas** to calculate the `loadScore` for each BE.
+Currently, we  `**Disk Utilization**` and `**Number of Replicas**` to calculate `loadScore` for each BE.
 The higher the score, the heavier the load on the BE.

 `capacityCoefficient` and `replicaNumCoefficient` (sum to 1) are the weighting factors for `Disk Utilization` and `Number of Replicas` respectively.
 The `capacityCoefficient` is dynamically adjusted according to the actual disk usage.
 When the overall disk utilization of a BE is below 50%, the `capacityCoefficient` value is 0.5.
 When the disk utilization is above 75% (configurable via the FE configuration item `capacity_used_percent_high_water`), the value is 1.
 If the utilization is between 50% and 75%, the weight factor increases smoothly based on this formula:

 `capacityCoefficient= 2 * disk utilization - 0.5`

-This weighting factor ensures that when the disk usage is too high, the load score of this Backend will be higher, forcing a reduction in the load on this BE as soon as possible.
+This weighting factor ensures that when the disk usage is too high, the load score of this Backend will be higher, forcing to reduce the load on this BE as soon as possible.

 TabletScheduler will update the CLS every 1 minute.

 ### Balancing Policy

-TabletScheduler selects a certain number of healthy tablets as candidates for balancing through LoadBalancer in each scheduling round and adjusts future scheduling based on these candidate slices.
+TabletScheduler selects a certain number of healthy tablets as candidates for balancing through LoadBalancer in each scheduling round and adjust future scheduling based on these candidate slices.

 ## Resource Control